Frequently Asked Questions

 - Click on Select Language on the top, right of this page to select a language by choosing the flag icons or choose your language from the dropdown on the menu bar.

-- To call the Crime Victims Compensation Program directly, dial 800-547-0060 (toll-free).
-You can ask for language assistance when you call.
-The helpline has trained Program Advocates available to assist you.
+- Call the Crime Victims Compensation Program directly and ask for language assistance at 800-547-0060.
+There are trained Program Advocates available to assist you.

 - Additionally, if you need any assistance in completing the forms, please call Raksha at 404-876-0670.